-Ayrton Senna died of injuries sustained in a crash at the Imola circuit on 1 May 1994.
-His death deprived fans of a great rivalry in the making, namely the one with Michael Schumacher, the eventual World Champion that season.
+On Sunday 1 May 1994, Ayrton Senna da Silva died of injuries sustained in a crash at the San Marino Grand Prix.
+The Brazilian was mourned the world over.
+And his untimely death deprived Formula 1 fans of a great rivalry in the making, with up and coming star Michael Schumacher, the eventual World Champion that season.

-- Would Senna have taken on Schumacher for the 1994 title?
+- Would he have been able to take on Schumacher for the 1994 championship?

-- Would Senna have eventually driven for Ferrari?
+- And would Senna have eventually driven for Ferrari?

 - Villeneuve versus Prost

 - Richard Seaman, European Drivers’ Champion